-After extensive research, it has been concluded that there is no definitive answer as to when Ahane Band was formed, and also that there is not a lot of recorded data regarding the band in general.
+After extensive research, it has been concluded that there is no definitive answer as to when Ahane Fife and Drum Band was formed, and also that there is not a lot of recorded data regarding the band in general.
 Below is a summation of the known history available on Ahane Band.

-The second incarnation was in the 1933 when two brothers Martin and Mattie Collins revived the band.
+The second incarnation was in the 1931 when two brothers Martin and Mattie Collins revived the band.
 During this period there were about 30 members of the band.
-Under the guidence of Paddy Salmon they practised in a cowshed on the O’Malley Farm in Killeenagarriff each Tuesday and Friday.
+Under the guidance of Paddy Salmon they practised in a cowshed on the O’Malley Farm in Killeenagarriff each Tuesday and Friday.

-The bands final grouping was formed in 1942 and would last until 1954.
+The bands final grouping was formed in 1942 and would last until the 1960s.
 This band would often accompany sporting teams from the parish to matches.
 This band also played for the Three County Féis in Castleconnell in 1945.